acc97862/TOS-Addons/CollectionItemSearch/README.md

+Based on code in collection.lua from patch 217403.ipf

+Patch notes
+---
+### v1.0.0

+Addon remade from CollectionSearchFix

 Based on code in collection.lua from patch 151622.ipf

 This addon fixes the search function, allowing searches for collection name and stat, while adding searches by item name